 How can you test to see if you have TMS?
-There are five diagnostic criteria, and if you meet most of them you probably have TMS.
-Generally, if the pain lasts more than 6 months, it’s TMS, but it’s always best to check with your doctor to ensure nothing more is going on.
+There are five diagnostic criteria; if you meet most of them, you probably have TMS.
+Generally, if the pain lasts more than six months, it’s TMS, but it’s always best to check with your doctor to ensure nothing more is happening.

 How do you Diagnose TMS?

-Normal pain is when you get injured, and TMS is when there is no injury, or you had an injury that has healed, but the pain continues.
+Normal pain occurs when you get injured, and TMS occurs when there is no injury or when you have an injury that has healed, but the pain continues.

 5 Questions To Ask Yourself To Determine if Your Pain is TMS